 Nine Month War / Kilenc hónap háború

-Combining visuals of cinema verité and mobile footage of war, Jani’s coming-of-age story unfolds throughout the nine months of military service and a few months after discharge.
+NINE MONTH WAR tells the story of a mother and son living in the shadow of the military conflict between Ukraine and Russia.
+Combining visuals of cinema verité and mobile footage of war, Jani’s fight for adulthood unfolds over the nine months of his military service and the time after his discharge.